Alexander-Berman/academic-kickstart/content/publication/DarkNet/index.md

 publication: In *HCII 2019*
 #publication_short: In *STC*

 abstract: Darknet Markets are a hotbed of illicit trade and are difficult for law enforcement to monitor and analyze.
 Topic Modeling has been a popular method to semantically analyze market listings, but lacks the ability to infer the information-rich visual semantics of images embedded within these listings.
-In this paper we present a relatively fast method using unsupervised and self-supervised machine learning methods to infer image semantics from large, unstructured multimedia corpora, and demonstrate how it may aid analysts in investigating the content of Darknet Markets.
+In this paper we present a relatively fast method using unsupervised and self-supervised machine learning methods to infer image semantics from large, unstructured multimedia corpora, and demonstrate how it may aid analysts in investigating the content of Darknet Markets.*(won best paper)*

 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.